sauce-archives/isign/README.rst

 Packaging
 ---------

-This library is packaged similarly to `https://github.com/saucelabs/lwjp <lwjp>`__.
-See the documentation there for information about deploying or modifying this library.
+This library is packaged according to the new Sauce standard for Python Packages.
+See `https://saucedev.atlassian.net/wiki/display/AD/Python+packaging` for details about deploying or modifying this library.

 Testing
 -------

 ``./run_tests.sh``

-Most tests require Apple's
+Some tests require Apple's
 `codesign <https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man1/codesign.1.html>`__
-to run, so they only run on a Macintosh computer with developer tools.
+to run, so they are skipped unless you run them on a Macintosh computer with developer tools.

-You'll also need to put your developer key, certificate, and Apple certificates into your home directory (read the source for details.)
+The tests assume you have credentials in a well-known location (see above).

 Rationale
 ---------